mrliputo/php7.4-mysql5.7-nginx-with-docker/README.md

 ### The "volumes" folder

-This folder constains all the info of the containers that we need to touch.
+This folder constains all the info of the containers that we need to touch or backup

 #### volumes > mysql